Sahil-R-Kale/Clash-Free/README.md

 # ClashFree

-ClashFree is an automatic timetable builder and validation tool that provides a user friendly workspace to design schedules in a robust way.
+ClashFree is an automatic timetable builder and validation tool that provides a user-friendly workspace to design schedules in a robust way.

 ## Key functionalities and features

+Check out the YouTube explanation: https://youtu.be/Z_Ja8pG46rk

 * Drag and drop UI which allows speedy modifications in the schedule, without requiring manual input of long names!
 * Clashes between resources can be validated with a single button click, allowing the human scheduler to focus on more important aspects of timetable design.
-* Input data (Teacher names, Subject names and Room number labels) need not be manually fed; instead user can simply upload a relevant PDF document containing this data from which the labels are automatically extracted. (an example input file has been provided in the repo, called 'TECOMP AllClass TT-1.pdf')
+* Input data (Teacher names, Subject names, and Room number labels) need not be manually fed; instead user can simply upload a relevant PDF document containing this data from which the labels are automatically extracted. (an example input file has been provided in the repo, called 'TECOMP AllClass TT-1.pdf')
 * The workspace opens up with a pre-filled schedule containing subject names, which can be later modified as required by the human scheduler.
-This initial state of the timetable is not random, rather it is genrated using the Genetic Algorithm with common constraints which can be modified as per your needs!
+This initial state of the timetable is not random, rather it is generated using the Genetic Algorithm with common constraints which can be modified as per your needs!
 * Once a complete and consistent schedule has been developed, a user has the choice of exporting time-tables for each class as a PDF for further actions.